Menkaura81/Anyshift/README.md

 Reverse is a button and Nascar Mode required to work properly.
 Use S key to display gears hud.

+GRAND PRIX 2 DosBox

+Tested with dosbox 0.74-3.
+Doesn´t support force feedback and you must set combine pedals mode in your wheel config app.
+Controls are forced ingame:
+    SPACE = Upshift (0x39)
+    ALT = Downshift (0x38)
+Neutral detected and reverse is a gear.
+I´m having problems with a "spin position" on the gearbox so this profile isn´t included in current release.
+Also it only changes up if you are accelerating.
+I will try memory adresses read and write on this one.

 COLIN MCRAE RALLY pc

 Tested with base game on Windows 11.
 Support force feedback and independent pedals.